sebhan/DESeq2/readme.md

-# Description
-Differential expression analysis of RNA sequencing data with R, using DESeq2.
+Differential expression analysis of RNA sequencing data with R, using DESeq2